-EVA Airways has been pretty good about releasing award space to its Star Alliance partners.
-You can start searching for award space nearly a year prior to departure; we have seen Aeroplan show award space 355 days before departure, and United show award space 336 days before.
+EVA Air has been pretty good about releasing award space to its Star Alliance partners.
+You can start searching for award space nearly a year before departure.
+We’ve seen Air Canada show award space 355 days before departure and United show award space 336 days before.

-Even if you need award space for a flight within 3 or 4 months, it is not uncommon to find business class space for 1 to 3 people.
+Even if you need award space for a flight within 3 or 4 months, it’s not uncommon to find business class space for 1 to 4 people.

 What Do You Get With EVA Air Business Class?

-We’ve already touched on what you get from the business class experience with EVA Air, but let’s dive in with a bit more detail.
+We’ve already touched on what you can expect from EVA Air business class, but now we’ll dive in with a little more detail.

 Amazing Inflight Amenities

-EVA Air’s reverse herringbone business class seats are a great way to fly, but it’s their other amenities that really set them apart from the competition.
+EVA Air’s reverse-herringbone business class seats are a great way to fly, but it’s the other amenities that set it apart from the competition.

-As you settle in and enjoy a glass of champagne prior to departure, you can unpack your Rimowa amenity kit.
-It looks like a mini Rimowa suitcase and comes with Clarins toiletries, an eye mask, toothbrush, toothpaste, socks, slippers, brush, and more.
+As you settle in and enjoy a glass of Champagne before departure, you can unpack your Rimowa amenity kit.
+It looks like a mini Rimowa suitcase and comes with Salvatore Ferragamo toiletries, an eye mask, toothbrush, toothpaste, socks, slippers, brush, and more.

-You’ll even be given APUJAN pajamas to wear during the flight.
-Though common in first class cabins, pajamas in business class are a great perk that really take things to the next level.
+You’ll even be given comfortable pajamas to wear during the flight.
+Though common in first class, pajamas in business class are a great perk.

 Great Inflight Catering

-Another area where EVA Air really shines is their inflight catering.
-While the food on plenty of airlines leaves a lot to be desired, EVA Air stands out for the quality of their cuisine.
-You can even pre-order your main course prior to your flight.
+Another area where EVA Air shines is its inflight catering.
+Plenty of airlines present food that leaves a lot to be desired, but EVA Air stands out for the quality of its cuisine.
+You can even preorder your main course before your flight.

-As we mentioned earlier, EVA Air serves champagne to business class passengers…but it’s not just any champagne.
+As we mentioned earlier, EVA Air serves Champagne to business class passengers — but not just any Champagne.
 Depending on your flight, you can expect to enjoy Dom Perignon, Krug, or Veuve Clicquot.
-If you like champagne, this will be a fun flight for you!
+If you like Champagne, this will be a fun flight for you!

 Hello Kitty Jet

-EVA Air has become famous among some flying enthusiasts for their special themed jet — a limited number of routes are operated by EVA Air jets with one of a few Hello Kitty liveries.
+EVA Air has become famous among some flying enthusiasts for its special Hello Kitty-themed jets that can be found on a limited number of routes.

-However, it’s not just the livery that gets people excited: the inflight experience is also full of the Hello Kitty theme.
+However, it’s not just the livery that gets people excited.
+The inflight experience is also full of Hello Kitty references.
 When you arrive at your business class seat, you’ll notice the pillow waiting for you has a Hello Kitty design.

-It’s pretty clear that EVA Air’s business class product is a hidden gem that should be at the top of your list.
-Not only is it a convenient way to fly to Asia from the United States, but you’ll get first class service from start to finish.
+EVA Air’s business class product is a hidden gem that should be near or at the top of your list.
+Not only is it a convenient way to fly to Asia from the U.S., but you’ll get first class service from start to finish.